3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 #### 3.1.1 Lifecycle and Environment

+- [x] Singletons where lifecycle is handled by the user
-- [x] Only singletons will ever be supported.
+- [ ] Per request resources will never be implemented

 #### 3.1.2 Constructors

-- [x] There are no restrictions or requirements around constructors of your resources, as you instantiate your own resource instances.
+N/A There are no restrictions or requirements around constructors of your resources, as you instantiate your own resource instances.

 ### 3.2 Fields and Bean Properties

-- [x] Not applicable as only singletons supported
+N/A Not applicable as only singletons supported

 ### 3.3 Resource Methods